Donlands station: Second exit

 In June 2010, the TTC announced plans to add second exits to two subway stations on the Bloor–Danforth line.
 These exits were recommended after a fire safety audit due to the stations only having one primary means of emergency access.

 The planned construction would have seen a new exit-only structure built at surface level on Dewhurst Boulevard.
 In order to build the exit, the TTC planned to expropriate residential land and demolish a home in the area.
 This decision proved to be controversial in the neighbourhoods affected and after some public outcry, the TTC stated that they would review their plans.

 The TTC accepted the City Ombudsman's report that these projects were not handled well by staff on two counts: community outreach, consultation and explanations about the technical and engineering decisions made by staff; and how the TTC communicated with residents whose properties were most affected.

 Station improvements were deferred and a complete environmental assessment was to be done for the Downtown Relief Line first, and any potential implications for Donlands station were to be evaluated at that time.
 As of 2021, the successor to the Downtown Relief Line, the Ontario Line, is planned to interchange with Line 2 at Pape station instead of Donlands.

+Station access upgrades

-As of March 2021, construction work on the second exit, access tunnels and elevators at Donlands station had begun.
-The second exit will be located at 17/19 Dewhurst Boulevard; a residential building was demolished in late 2020 to make way for the second exit.
-Tunnels from the second exit building will extend under Dewhurst and Strathmore Boulevards, connecting to the western end of the existing platforms.
-The surface–concourse–eastbound platform elevator will be located within the existing station property on the southwest corner of Donlands Avenue and Strathmore Boulevard, while the concourse–westbound platform elevator will be located underneath the playground of a daycare centre on the northwest corner of the same intersection.
+In early 2021, construction work on the second exit, access tunnels and elevators at Donlands station had begun.
+The second exit is located at 17/19 Dewhurst Boulevard; a residential building was demolished in late 2020 to make way for the second exit.
+Tunnels from the second exit building extended under Dewhurst and Strathmore Boulevards, connecting to the western end of the existing platforms.
+The surface–concourse–eastbound platform elevator is located within the existing station property on the southwest corner of Donlands Avenue and Strathmore Boulevard, while the concourse–westbound platform elevator is located underneath the playground of a daycare centre on the northwest corner of the same intersection.
+The project was completed in August 2024.